There are plenty of African American professionals in both the commercial and residential real estate industry. But they may not be that easy to find.

 Sure, it may be easy to find some of the top African American real estate moguls like Don Peebles or Bob Johnson.
 But if you’re not buying or selling a multimillion dollar commercial property, you probably won’t get your phone calls returned.

 Most of us are simply looking to buy or sell our home and would like to work with a good real estate agent who knows the area.
 Why is it so hard to find one?
 Hell, I had a hard time finding a good black broker when I first started my career in real estate, and I live in New York City!

-This is part of the reason I started Blackrealtors.com, a free service that connects you with the best black real estate agents in your city.
+This is part of the reason Blackrealtors.com was started, a free service that connects you with the best black real estate agents in your city.

 But back to the reasons why it’s so hard to find a good African American real estate professional.

 This is the first place to look.
 Many black realtors work at some of the large real estate brokerages like Coldwell Banker, Keller Williams and Re/Max.

 After all, many of us work at large corporations in other industries like health, finance, and retail so it makes sense that the same would be true in the real estate industry.

 The thing is, there isn’t a good way to search for most black professionals in any industry.
 There isn’t some huge database of all the good black digital marketing professionals, mechanics, or software engineers.
 Sure, there may be various associations or clubs, but you’re going to have to do some digging.